Dynamsoft/barcode-reader-mobile-samples/android/Javascript/HelloWorld/Readme.md

-# Dynamsoft Barcode Reader samples for Android edition with WebView
+# Dynamsoft Barcode Reader sample for Android edition with WebView

 This sample demonstrates how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) Android Edition in the WebView.

 ## Get Started

+### 1. Add MainScanner

+You can copy the file 'MainScanner.java' to your project, same directory as 'MainActivity.java'.

-### 1. Pollute your WebView
+### 2. Pollute your WebView

 Class `MainScanner` provides a method `pollute`, which will Inject a global variable into the js code in your WebView.